-What makes a poem "Southern"?
-In this four-week online class, we'll look at the regional characteristics of Southern poetry, through studying modern Southern poets, such as Charles Wright, Natasha Trethewey, Wendell Berry, and Maurice Manning.
+What makes a “Southern” poet today?
+Is it just that she was born in Tennessee or that he writes about his hometown?
+Does landscape, a region, influence writing, even if the writer never touches on home in their writing?
+In this class, we'll look at the regional characteristics of Southern poetry, through studying modern Southern poets, such as Charles Wright, Natasha Trethewey, Wendell Berry, and Maurice Manning.

 One legitimate complaint levied against metrical poetry in the twenty-first century concerns a lack of diversity.
 Despite the wealth of meters ripe for revisitation, iambic meter remains the most common rhythm in English and, in the minds of many, represents all metrical poetry.

 Giving voice to written work can add layers of meaning while specifying our intent and charging the inky symbols on the page with emotional and intellectual substance.
 Recitation is an art and in this five-hour workshop participants will work with award-winning performance poet, storyteller, and educator David Gonzalez to hone the skills needed to enliven the written page for the performance stage.

 Including fabulist elements within a realist world can successfully highlight themes of loss, frustration, love, and belonging.
 This four week online course will focus on allowing fabulist moments to glimmer within poetry.
 We will explore how poets take that familiar domestic scene—a kitchen, a laundry room, a vegetable patch—and distort the details to reveal the actual nature of the situation through fabulism.